Family Travel on a Budget – Here’s How You Do It

 Travel is expensive.
 There’s no getting away from it.
 Even if you do it cheaply.
 And in a world where airlines are even suggesting charging for the toilets, is it still possible to cut corners and costs?
+Yes!
+We have spent our lives trying to do family travel on a budget; for better or for worse.
 Here’s a few of our tips for how a family (like us) can do it for less…

 I was brought up in a family where saving money was a necessity.
 My Mum made our clothes.
 We went on holiday to my Aunt’s caravan and played on playgrounds or wandered ruined castles rather than spending on big attractions.
 Now I’m a grown up I feel things should have changed.
 I shouldn’t have to watch the pennies.
 But of course, like any family that’s not the case.
 We do have to budget.
 Especially on holiday where as we all know, it can all go out of control.
 Besides, I’ve learnt over the years that a bit of careful planning, budgeting and cutting back can enable you to do much bigger things with the money you do have.

 How do we afford our travels?

 Travel can be a money guzzler.
 As soon as you leave the front door you are bombarded with cab fees, flight taxes, baggage charges and airport parking.
 Unless you are a student or pensioner, there seems to be no such thing as a cheap rail ticket any more.
 And, even in the age of the last minute accommodation sites, if you are a family of five, a reasonably priced hotel room that can house you all is the Holy Grail.
 We spend a lot of time worrying about holiday budgets and working on how to bring them down.
 And we suspect we’re not the only ones.
 In fact we know we’re not; recently Google Analytics informed us that someone had been repeatedly tapping in “How do the Family Adventure Project afford their travels?” into Google.
 And I mean repeatedly.